-1. Bonus Density: The most commonly used incentive is bonus density.
-Chapter 59 (the Zoning Code) has a three-tiered bonus density system:
+Bonus Density: The most commonly used incentive is bonus density.
+Chapter 59 (the Zoning Code) has a three-tiered bonus density system: Except in the Bethesda Overlay Zone, residential density may be increased above the mapped residential floor area ratio (FAR) by:

-- a.
-Except in the Bethesda Overlay Zone, residential density may be increased above the mapped residential floor area ratio (FAR) by: - i.
-0.88 percent for each 0.1 percent increase in MPDUs above 12.5 percent, up to and including 15 percent; - ii.
-22 percent plus 0.16 percent for each 0.1 percent increase in MPDUs above 15 percent, up to and including 20 percent; or - iii.
-30 percent plus 0.1 percent for each 0.1 percent increase in MPDUs above 20 percent. - b.
-There is no cap on bonus density. - c.
-Here's an example from a real project in the North Bethesda area to illustrate how bonus density is calculated when providing 15 percent MPDUs: - i.
-Initial residential density equals 1,726,451 sf - ii.
-15 percent MPDUs allows a 22 percent bonus density - iii.
-Bonus density = 384,219 sf (1,726,451 x 0.22) - iv.
-Total residential density (including bonus density) = 2,130,670 sf - 2.
-Additional Height: If a project exceeds 12.5 percent MPDUs, the height limit of the applicable zone and master plan does not apply to the extent required to provide the MPDUs. - a.
-The additional height is calculated as the floor area provided for MPDUs above 12.5 percent divided by the average residential floor plate area, where each whole number and each remaining fraction allows an increased height of 12 feet. - i.
-Here is an example from a project in the Chevy Chase Lake area that provided additional MPDUs to receive additional height. - 1.
-Average residential floor plate of the project is 20,000 sf - 2.
-14,700 sf of gross floor area for additional MPDUs over 12.5 percent. - 3.
-14,700/20,000 = 0.735 - 4.
-Increase of 1 extra floor (12 feet) - 3.
-Public Benefit Points: Projects are permitted to earn 12 points for every 1 percent of MPDUs greater than 12.5 percent. - a.
-If a project provides 20 percent MPDUs, the developer is not required to provide any other category of public benefit points for optional method projects in the C/R and employment zones. - b.
-For projects that have a requirement to provide 15 percent MPDUs, projects are still permitted to earn public benefit points for providing more than 12.5 percent, even though it is required.
-As Section 4.7.1.B states, "Except for providing MPDUs exceeding 12.5 percent of a project's dwelling units, granting points as a public benefit for any amenity or project feature otherwise required by law is prohibited." - 4.
-Impact Tax Discount/Waiver (for more than 25 percent MPDUs) - a.
-If a project provides 25 percent MPDUs, the applicable school and transportation impact taxes are discounted by an amount equivalent to the lowest standard impact tax in the county for the applicable dwelling type.
+- 1. 0.88% for each 0.1% increase in MPDUs above 12.5%, up to and including 15%; - 2.
+22% plus 0.16% for each 0.1% increase in MPDUs above 15%, up to and including 20%; or - 3.
+30% plus 0.1% for each 0.1% increase in MPDUs above 20%.

+There is no cap on bonus density.

+- 1. Here's an example from a real project in the North Bethesda area to illustrate how bonus density is calculated when providing 15% MPDUs: - a.
+Initial residential density equals 1,726,451 sf - b.
+15% MPDUs allow a 22% bonus density - c.
+Bonus density = 384,219 sf (1,726,451 x 0.22) - d.
+Total residential density (including bonus density) = 2,130,670 sf

+Additional Height: If a project exceeds 12.5% MPDUs, the height limit of the applicable zone and master plan does not apply to the extent required to provide the MPDUs.
+The additional height is calculated as the floor area provided for MPDUs above 12.5% divided by the average residential floor plate area, where each whole number and each remaining fraction allows an increased height of 12 feet.

+- 1. Here is an example from a project in the Chevy Chase Lake area that provided additional MPDUs to receive additional height. - a.
+The average residential floor plate of the project is 20,000 sf - b.
+14,700 sf of gross floor area for additional MPDUs over 12.5%. - c.
+14,700/20,000 = 0.735 - d.
+Increase of 1 extra floor (12 feet)

+Public Benefit Points: Projects are permitted to earn 12 points for every 1% of MPDUs greater than 12.5%.
+If a project provides 20% MPDUs, the developer is not required to provide any other category of public benefit points for optional method projects in the C/R and employment zones.
+For projects that have a requirement to provide 15% MPDUs, projects are still permitted to earn public benefit points for providing more than 12.5%, even though it is required.
+As Section 4.7.1.B states, "Except for providing MPDUs exceeding 12.5% of a project's dwelling units, granting points as a public benefit for any amenity or project feature otherwise required by law is prohibited."

+Impact Tax Discount/Waiver (for more than 25% MPDUs): If a project provides 25% MPDUs, the applicable school and transportation impact taxes are discounted by an amount equivalent to the lowest standard impact tax in the county for the applicable dwelling type.